openxc/openxc-python/docs/_shared/common_cmdoptions.rst

 .. cmdoption:: --usb

-    Use a CAN translator connected via USB as the data source.
+    Use a vehicle interface connected via USB as the data source.
 USB is the default data source.
 This option is mutually exclusive with ``--serial`` and ``--trace``.

 .. cmdoption:: --serial

-    Use a CAN translator connected via a USB-to-serial adapter as the data source.
+    Use a vehicle interface connected via a USB-to-serial adapter as the data source.
 This option is mutually exclusive with ``--usb`` and ``--trace``.

 .. cmdoption:: --trace <tracefile>